Cross-Tabulation Analysis: A Researchers Guide

 Cross-tabulation analysis has its own unique language, using terms such as “banners”, “stubs”, “Chi-Square Statistic” and “Expected Values.”
 A typical cross-tabulation table comparing the two hypothetical variables “City of Residence” with “Favorite Baseball Team” is shown below.
 Are city of residence and being a fan of that team independent?
 The cells of the table report the frequency counts and percentages for the number of respondents in each cell.

-In this table, the text legend describes the row and column variables.
+In this table, the text legend in the crosstab describes the row and column variables.
 You can create and analyze multiple tables in a side-by-side or sequential format.
 Tabulation professionals call the column variables in these multiple tables “Banners” and row variables “Stubs”.

 Cross-Tabulation With Chi-Square Analysis